The days are short.

 SAD is associated with abnormal circadian rhythm and neurotransmitter balance triggered by alterations in dark-light cycles and melatonin release from the pineal gland.

-Melatonin, vitamin D, serotonin and catecholamines (norepinephrine/“adrenaline”) may all be linked to seasonal affective disorder, but no single cause has been identified (1).
+Melatonin, vitamin D, serotonin, and catecholamines (norepinephrine/“adrenaline”) may all be linked to seasonal affective disorder, but no single cause has been identified (1).

 Light exposure upon waking is thought to protect against feelings of depression, while exposure to light during the night may also disrupt melatonin production and affect sleep-wake cycles.